Introduction

 In the ultrasonic ablation system, it is common to cool the areas outside the ablation probe to prevent the Ablation Catheter Probe (typically used for heating tissues or targeting areas) from overheating the non-target tissues during the process.

-Combining CG series ultrasonic flow sensors with the cooling system in ultrasonic ablation devices has enabled precise measurement of cooling liquid, contributing to real-time temperature monitoring and accurate temperature control.
+Combining CG series ultrasonic flow sensors / flow meters with the cooling system in ultrasonic ablation devices has enabled accurate cooling liquid flow rate measurement, contributing to real-time temperature monitoring and accurate temperature control.

 1. Monitoring Cooling Flow

-By continuously measuring flow rate variations, the ultrasonic flow sensor provides real-time data that enables the system to adjust cooling flow rates automatically.
+By continuously measuring flow rate variations, the ultrasonic flow sensors / flow meters provide real-time data that enables the system to adjust cooling flow rates automatically.

 2. Preventing Overheating in Unwanted Areas